UT Tyler Softball: Kyla Mach's three hits, three RBIs lift Patriots by Saints

-WHITEHOUSE — No. 4 UT Tyler opened the Irwin Softball Classic with a 7-0 win over Our Lake of the Lake on Friday at Whitehouse Softball Complex.
+WHITEHOUSE — No. 4 UT Tyler opened the Irwin Softball Classic with a 7-0 win over Our Lady of the Lake on Friday at Whitehouse Softball Complex.

 The games were moved to WHS due to wet field conditions at Suddenlink Field.